scala/docs.scala-lang/tutorials/tour/implicit-parameters.md

         def add(x: Int, y: Int): Int = x + y def unit: Int = 0
       }
-      /** This (curried) function takes a List[A] and returns a function that takes and Monoid[A] and returns an A which represent the combined value of applying the monoid operation sucessively between each A pair in the list.
-Making the parameter m implicit here means we only have to provide the xs parameter since once we are given a List[A] we know what type A actually is and therefore what type Monoid[A] is.
-We can then implicitly find which ever val or object in the current scope also has that type and use that without needing to specify it explicitly. */ def sum[A](xs: List[A])(implicit m: Monoid[A]): A = if (xs.isEmpty) m.unit
+      /** This method takes a List[A] returns an A which represent the combined value of applying the monoid operation successively across the whole list.
+Making the parameter m implicit here means we only have to provide the xs parameter at the call site, since if we have a List[A] we know what type A actually is and therefore what type Monoid[A] is needed.
+We can then implicitly find whichever val or object in the current scope also has that type and use that without needing to specify it explicitly. */ def sum[A](xs: List[A])(implicit m: Monoid[A]): A = if (xs.isEmpty) m.unit
         else m.add(xs.head, sum(xs.tail))

-      /** Here we call sum with only the first of its (curried) parameters, xs provided.
-In the first case we pass in a List[Int] and in the second case we pass in a List[String].
+      /** Here we call sum twice, with only one parameter each time.
 Since the second parameter of sum, m, is implicit its value is looked up in the current scope, based on the type of monoid required in each case, meaning both expressions can be fully evaluated. */ println(sum(List(1, 2, 3)))          // uses IntMonoid implicitly println(sum(List("a", "b", "c")))    // uses StringMonoid implicitly }